HKUST-Aerial-Robotics/Fast-Planner/README.md

 ### Unexpected crash

-If the ```exploration_node``` dies after triggering a 2D Nav Goal, it is possibly caused by the ros-nlopt library.
+If the planner dies after triggering a 2D Nav Goal, it is possibly caused by the ros-nlopt library.
 In this case, we recommend to uninstall it and [install nlopt following the official document](https://nlopt.readthedocs.io/en/latest/NLopt_Installation/).
 Then in the [CMakeLists.txt of bspline_opt package](https://github.com/HKUST-Aerial-Robotics/FUEL/blob/main/fuel_planner/bspline_opt/CMakeLists.txt), change the associated lines to link the nlopt library:

 ```
 find_package(NLopt REQUIRED)